ruricolist/cl-yesql/README.md

 [Yesql][].

-Besides being useful in itself, this library also serves as a demonstration of writing a language for [Overlord][], as well as the advantages of allowing (as Overlord does) the same file to be loaded as different modules in different languages.
+Besides being useful in itself, this library also serves as a demonstration of writing a language for [Vernacular][], as well as the advantages of allowing (as Vernacular does) the same file to be loaded as different modules in different languages.

 # The Yesql file